 This is a completely purist option!
 It is biodegradable because it is not made using inks or paints.
 It does not use any artificial dyes and produces no VOCs.

-It is made of 65% flax and 35% viscose.
+It is made only of organic fibers: 65% flax and 35% viscose.
 There are no other ingredients.
+If you are looking for the most sustainable wallpaper, this is it.

 The flame-retardant attributes come from the natural properties of the material.
 No chemical additives are used.